gchq/stroom-docs/content/en/docs/HOWTOs/General/EnablingProcessorsHowTo.md

 ### Add a Processor

-We now want to add A Processor for the `Apache-SSLBlackBox-V2.0-EVENTS` pipeline.
+We now want to add a Processor for the `Apache-SSLBlackBox-V2.0-EVENTS` pipeline.

 First, move the mouse to the Add Processor {{< stroom-icon "add.svg" >}} icon at the top left of the top pane.
 Select by left clicking this icon to display the **Add Filter** selection window